MarkBCodes/liri-node-app/README.md

 # Liri-Node-App

+## Role

+> Mark Bullard worked as the developer of this project.

+### Technologies Used

+> The following are the technologies used during the creation of this Node application, which runs in the console of the user's system.

+- JavaScript
+- Node
+- Bands in Town API
+- Spotify API
+- OMDB API

 ### Why this is useful?

 "Clearly state the problem the app is trying to solve (i.e. what is it doing and why)"...